Documentary heritage and archives

 The most prestigious manuscripts are housed in the BU Historique de Médecine.
 This collection comprises 900 manuscripts, two-thirds of them from the medieval period, covering all fields of knowledge.

 For the Middle Ages, literature dominates: classics, romances of chivalry (a Perceval by Chrétien de Troyes, three copies of the Roman de la Rose), Italian poets such as Dante and Petrarch.
 Next come religious manuscripts: richly illustrated Bibles, Korans, theological sums, lives of saints, breviaries and missals.
-The essential medical texts are here: Hippocrates and Galen, Avicenna, Albucasis (in two illuminated copies, one of which in the Gascon language belonged to Gaston Phébus) and Arnaud de Villeneuve, or Gui de Chauliac and Roger de Parme with their surgeries.
+The essential medical texts are here: Hippocrates and Galen, Avicenna, Albucasis (in two illuminated copies, including one in Gascon that belonged to Gaston Phébus) and Arnaud de Villeneuve, or Gui de Chauliac and Roger de Parme with their surgeries.
 Music, including an 11th-century Tonaire and a magnificent 13th-century chansonnier, law and philosophy are also present.

 Fifty-nine manuscripts date from the Carolingian era, including the oldest in the collection, a psalter from 780 that belonged to a member of Charlemagne's family.
 Others date from the 16th century - a superb Portulan combining medieval cartography and major discoveries, the 17th century - correspondence from Christine of Sweden - or the 18th century - lectures by doctors from Montpellier.
 Bringing together such a wide range of manuscripts in the heart of a medical faculty is unparalleled, and constitutes the library's real treasure trove and originality.